heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 The base image is the `eclipse-temurin:21-jre` image.
 It is an image that contains the Java 21 Runtime Environment (JRE) to run Java applications with the help of the `java` command.

+You must now write the rest of the Dockerfile to copy the JAR file in the image and run it using the code examples you have seen so far.

 > [!NOTE]
 >